AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/manage-your-work/create-and-manage-custom-views.md

 product-area: documents
 navigation-topic: manage-your-work-workfront-proof
 title: Create and Manage Custom Views in Workfront Proof Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: You can create custom views of your files and proofs to list the items you want in the ways you want them displayed.
+You can also export the information in your Custom view as a report (in CSV, comma separated value, file format).
 ---

-# Create and Manage Custom Views in *Workfront Proof* Proof
+# Create and Manage Custom Views in `Workfront Proof` Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-You can create custom views of your files and *proofs* to list the items you want in the ways you want them displayed.
+You can create custom views of your files and `proofs` to list the items you want in the ways you want them displayed.
 You can also export the information in your Custom view as a report (in CSV, comma separated value, file format).

 >[!NOTE]
 >